Sending e-mails via SMTP with PHPmailer and Gmail

-These days I tried some plugin to send mail message within bbpress via SMTP.
-Since my domains email is hosted with Google applications I decided to send my messages via the SMTP server from Gmail.
-I found several articles and tutorials, but a lot of them didn’t worked for me.
+These days I tried some PHP scripts to send the e-mail messages for my contact form via SMTP.
+Since my domain’s email is hosted with Google Workspace I decided to send the messages via the SMTP server from GMail.
+I found several articles and PHPMailer tutorials, but a lot of them didn’t worked for me.

 Requirements

-You need for this code example a PHP5 enabled web host (I tested only on Linux), the port 465 need to be open and of course you need a Gmail or Google applications account.
+You need for this PHPMailer code example a PHP enabled web host (I did tests only on Linux), the port 465 need to be open and of course you need a GMail or Google Workspace account.

-1. If you don’t have one, register a Gmail account or setup your domain for Google applications.
+1. If you don’t have one, register a GMail account or setup your domain for Google Workspace.

-2. Download a recent version of PHPMailer (I used the version 5.02)
+2. Download a recent version of PHPMailer (I’m using the version 5.02)

-3. Check with your web hosting provider if port 465 (TCP out) is open, if not ask him to open that port
+3. Check that your web hosting provider has opened the port 465 (TCP out), if not ask him to open that port

-5. Create those two constant variable to store your Gmail login and password.
-Use the login for your Google application mail if you have one.
+5. Create those two constant variables to store your GMail login and password.
+Use the login for your Google Workspace mail account if you have one.

-6. Use the following function to send mail messages (add the function in one of your included files):
+6. Use the following function to send the e-mail messages (add the function in one of your included files):

 function smtpmailer($to, $from, $from_name, $subject, $body) {